 Table of contents

-I am sure that after reading this article, you can also create an effective iMessage Extension on your own.
+After going through this article, you can create an effective iMessage Extension on your own.

 So, without further ado, let’s dive straight in.

 This is the essential step that you need to follow to iMessage Extension with React Native because you will need the framework installed in your system, that you are going to use to write your code and test your project.

 To install a React Native in your system, you have to write the code mentioned below.